pingcap/docs-cn/tools/lightning/deployment.md

     enable = true
     # The schema name (database name) to store the checkpoints
     schema = "tidb_lightning_checkpoint"
+    # Where to store the checkpoints.
+    #  - file:  store as a local file.
+    #  - mysql: store into a remote MySQL-compatible database
+    driver = "file"
-    # The data source name (DSN) in the form of "USER:PASS@tcp(HOST:PORT)/".
+    # The data source name (DSN) indicating the location of the checkpoint storage.
+    # For the "file" driver, the DSN is a path.
+If the path is not specified, Lightning would
+    # default to "/tmp/CHECKPOINT_SCHEMA.pb".
+    # For the "mysql" driver, the DSN is a URL in the form of "USER:PASS@tcp(HOST:PORT)/".
-    # If not specified, the TiDB server from the [tidb] section will be used to
+    # If the URL is not specified, the TiDB server from the [tidb] section is used to
     # store the checkpoints.
-You could also specify a different MySQL-compatible
+You should specify a different MySQL-compatible
     # database server to reduce the load of the target TiDB cluster.
-    #dsn = "root@tcp(127.0.0.1:4000)/"
+    #dsn = "/tmp/tidb_lightning_checkpoint.pb"
     # Whether to keep the checkpoints after all data are imported.
 If false, the
     # checkpoints will be deleted.
 Keeping the checkpoints can aid debugging but
     # will leak metadata about the data source.